List of Great Old Ones: Cthugha

-Cthugha is a fictional deity in the Cthulhu Mythos genre of horror fiction, the creation of August Derleth.
+Cthugha (The Living Flame) is a fictional deity in the Cthulhu Mythos genre of horror fiction, the creation of August Derleth.
 In Derleth's version of the Cthulhu Mythos, Cthugha is a Great Old One, an elemental spirit of fire opposed to the Elder Gods.
 Derleth set its homeworld as the star Fomalhaut, which had featured in Lovecraft's poetry.
 He first appeared in Derleth's short story "The House on Curwen Street" (1944).
 Cthugha resembles a giant ball of fire.
 He is served by the Flame Creatures of Cthugha.
 Fthaggua, regent of the fire vampires, may be his progeny.
 He has at least one other known progeny, the being known as Aphoom-Zhah.

+Cthugha is in conflict with the Outer God Nyarlathotep and is also Nyarlathotep's arch-enemy.
+In Derleth's short story “The Dweller in the Darkness” (1944), Cthugha burns down N'gai, Nyarlathotep's base on Earth.
+In addition, it has been suggested that he may have some connection to the Outer God Yomagn'tho, and is said to possess roughly equal power.
+Therefore, Cthugha is thought to possess power matching or slightly below that of the Outer Gods, and it is also thought that there is hostility between Cthugha and the Outer Gods.

 Cthylla

 Cthylla (the Secret Daughter of Cthulhu) is a fictional character in the Cthulhu Mythos of H. P. Lovecraft.
 Cthylla was created by Brian Lumley, who originally mentioned her in his Titus Crow novel The Transition Of Titus Crow (1975), though he never actually described her.
 Tina L. Jens, however, depicted Cthylla as a gigantic winged-octopus in her short story "In His Daughter's Darkling Womb" (1997).

+Even if Cthulhu’s physical form is destroyed, he can be reborn and resurrected by taking refuge in Cthylla’s womb.
+For this reason, her existence is kept secret, and she is guarded by Dagon and Hydra.

+Cyäegha

+Cyäegha (The Destroying Eye, The Dark That Waits) appeared in the short story "Darkness, My Name Is" written by Eddy C. Bertin.

+Cyäegha is a god characterized by nihilism and a profound contempt for all things.
+His form is a green eye with a massive black body surrounded by countless tentacles.
+Existing since time immemorial, Cyäegha's slumbers in a vast cave beneath the “Dark Hill,” Dunkelhügel, in Germany.
+While Cyäegha's worshippers draw vitality from this god, they deeply fear awakening it, as its wrath is said to be terrifying.